On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Variational quantum search

-\begin{remark} We also call this last variation (Example \ref{def:variationa-oracle-diffusion}) a two-level split operator ansatz.
+\begin{remark} We also call this last variation (Example \ref{def:variationa-oracle-diffusion}) a two-level split operator ansatz (following Morales, Tlyachev and Biamonte \cite{2018arXiv180509337M}).
 Note that the angles obtained in \eqref{eq:minimization} only minimize the selected cost function for a particular number of qubits.
 Once the number of qubits change, the angles obtained in the minimization do not necessarily give the highest probability to find the searched item.
 Also it's important to note that these angles are independent of $\bm\omega$, if we fix the number of qubits in the problem and run the algorithm with a particular set of angles, then these angles give the same probability no matter the $\bm\omega$ we are looking for.
 As stated earlier our objective is to see if variational algorithms are able to recover Grover's algorithm, for this we need a way of comparing both algorithms. \end{remark}

-\begin{example} To compare these variational algorithms with Grover's algorithm, consider the two-level split-operator ansatz case for $p=1$.
+Following Morales, Tlyachev and Biamonte \cite{2018arXiv180509337M}, to compare these variational algorithms with Grover's algorithm, consider the two-level split-operator ansatz case for $p=1$.
 Here we recover Grover's operators as the optimal solution for finding a particular string.
 To prove this, first note that there is only one pair of angles $(\alpha, \beta)$, so we consider \eqref{eq:operator-v} and \eqref{eq:operator-k} directly.
 Since $\ketbra{\bm\omega}{\bm\omega}$ is a projector we can expand \eqref{eq:operator-v}.

 Where in the last step we have defined $\widetilde{\alpha} = \alpha - \pi $.
 Now we expand the unitary for the driver Hamiltonian \eqref{eq:driver}.